Box 3 Guide

 Christmas Judgment

 The final blow came from the Dutch Supreme Court in 2021 with the Christmas Judgment.
 The Dutch Supreme Court ruled that box 3 as of 2017, was no longer tenable because it violated the fundamental rights of taxpayers.
-This judgment by the Dutch Supreme Court has caused quite a stir, but has also raised many questions.
+This judgment by the Dutch Supreme Court has caused quite a stir but has also raised many questions.

 Legal redress and bridging regime

-System by the Dutch Supreme Court
+Actual return according to the Dutch Supreme Court

 The following principles apply: